History of Ecuador (1944–1960)

-This is a summary of the history of Ecuador from 1944–1960.
+This is a summary of the history of Ecuador from 1944 to 1960.

-History
+Galo Plaza

 Galo Plaza differed from previous Ecuadorian presidents.
-Galo Plaza brought a developmentalist and technocratic emphasis to Ecuadorian government.
-No doubt Galo Plaza's most important contribution to Ecuadorian political culture was his commitment to the principles and practices of democracy.
-As president he managed to foment the agricultural exports of Ecuador during his government, creating economic stability.
+Plaza brought a developmentalist and technocratic emphasis to Ecuadorian government.
+No doubt, Galo Plaza's most important contribution to Ecuadorian political culture was his commitment to the principles and practices of democracy.
+As president, he managed to foment the agricultural exports of Ecuador during his government, creating economic stability.
 During his presidency, the 1949 Ambato earthquake severely damaged the city and surrounding areas and killed approximately 5,050 people.
 Unable to succeed himself, he left his office in 1952 as the first president in 28 years to complete his term in office.

+José María Velasco Ibarra

 A proof of the politically stabilizing effect of the banana boom of the 1950s is that even José María Velasco Ibarra, who in 1952 was elected president for the third time, managed to serve out a full four-year term.
 He continued to spend as before—building bridges, roads, and schools at will and rewarding his political supporters (including, this time, the military) with jobs, salary increases, and weapons—but, in contrast to his previous times in office, there were now sufficient funds to pay for everything.